Space Engineers: Structures and Grids

 Grids are classified as small or large based on initial block size.
+The player cannot place small grid block onto large grid blocks and vice versa.
 A block intersecting terrain forms a station, and a stationary large grid ship can be converted to a station via the ship interface.
 Functional connections often use conveyors for resource and power transfer.
 Grids can connect through methods like connector blocks or landing gear.

 All placeable objects can be colored before they are placed using a slider-based graphical user interface (GUI).
 Players can adjust the hue, saturation, and value of the color, allowing for a wide spectrum of options.
 There are 14 slots available to save new colors for future use within the same world.

 Movement and Physics

 Ships can be moved and rotated as long as they have power, a gyroscope, a thruster system, and a cockpit or remote control block.
 For effective movement and stabilization, thrusters must be placed in all six directions, and inertia dampeners can be enabled to assist in stopping motion automatically.
 Gyroscopes allow for rotational control, while additional thrusters enhance thrust and movement capabilities.

 Astronauts can move freely in all environments using a jetpack, which allows for six degrees of motion: forward, backward, up, down, left, and right.
 In gravitational fields (natural or artificial), movement is restricted to a standard horizontal plane when the jetpack is disabled, mimicking standard terrestrial physics.
 "Mag-boots" enable players to walk on surfaces lacking gravity but will disengage upon jumping.